 So what has COVID 19 done for therapy?
 Well one thing I know is that it has improved people’s awareness of ways to access to therapy, and improved counsellors access to clients.
 Overall I also think it has improved people’s awareness and understanding of the vital use therapy can be when people are struggling.

-If you’d like some face to face counselling in the Stoke-on-Trent, Newcastle-under-Lyme or Staffordshire area please do contact Wright Minds on email@example.com or 07598810304
+If you’d like video, telephone or face to face counselling in the Stoke-on-Trent, Newcastle-under-Lyme or Staffordshire area please do contact Wright Minds at email@example.com or on 07598810304